AlexBarbeau/Comp558CourseProject/README.md

 In order to build from source, use Visual C++ compilier with provided VS files.
 Ideal parameters for image sets are given in parameters.txt in each subfolder.
+Requires OpenCV 4.10.0 to be extracted at the same root location for build to be possible (find it on their website: https://opencv.org/releases/)